 Personal Savings Account Features

 Below are a few of the relevant features that are mentioned in the bank’s FAQ section that are worth repeating.
 I also included three features that were based on my conversation with a CSR on April 5, 2018.
-All of these are the same as I reported in January.

 - ”maximum total account balance is $5 million”